-We address the question of existence of equilibrium in general timing games of complete information.
-Under weak assumptions, any two-player timing game has a subgame perfect ε -equilibrium, for each $\epsilon>0$.
+We address the question of existence of equilibrium in general timing games with complete information.
+Under weak assumptions, any two-player timing game has a Markov subgame perfect $\varepsilon$ -equilibrium, for each $\varepsilon > 0$ .
 This result is tight.
-For some classes of games (symmetric games, games with cumulative payoffs), stronger existence results are established.
+For some classes of games (symmetric games, games with cumulative payoffs), stronger existence results are established. © 2004 Elsevier Inc. All rights reserved.